 Part 4: 3 Key Moves for Your First Day

 These three key movements will help you find success skiing:

 - Basic athletic stance

 - Bull fighter turn

-Your basic athletic stance is simple – your feet are shoulder width apart, elbows are forward, and eyes are up.
+Your basic athletic stance is simple – your feet are shoulder-width apart, elbows are forward, and your eyes are up.
 To get into this stance, hop.
 How you land is your perfect skiing position.